Optomechanical microwave amplification without mechanical amplification: Introduction

 In optomechanical amplification cubic nonlinearities are weak compared to a JPA.
 Typical schemes operate by driving the optomechanical system at a frequency positively detuned from the cavity frequency (blue-sideband driving): doing so, one can produce amplification analogous to a non-degenerate two-mode amplifier, where the cavity mode and mechanical mode act as signal and idler, respectively~\cite{massel2011microwave}.
 With mechanical frequencies in the MHz range, it is then neccessary to cool the mechanical element to $<$~50~$\mu$K such that the microwave amplification is not dominated by thermal noise and the amplifier can approach the quantum limit.
 A more recent optomechanical microwave amplification scheme has approached this problem by using two pump tones, a red-detuned tone to provide cooling to the mechanical mode and a blue-detuned one to provide amplification, either in one cavity~\cite{ockeloen2017noiseless, ockeloen2017theory}, or in two separate cavity modes coupled to one mechanical mode~\cite{ockeloen2016low}.

 Here, we present an observation of amplification of cavity fields mediated by a mechanical oscillator which, in contrast to earlier works~\cite{massel2011microwave}, does not make use of dynamical backaction, and results in no amplification of the mechanical motion.
 Strikingly, we observe optomechanical microwave amplification in the presence of a drive tone red-detuned from the cavity resonance frequency, a regime associated with mechanical damping and not amplification.
 The amplification mechanism observed does not rely on dynamical backaction, and results in no amplification of the mechanical motion.
-Based on the mechanism we identify, we predict that the amplification presented here has the potential to amplify microwave signals with only quantum-limited added noise, even in the presence of large thermal occupations of the mechanical resonator without cooling of the mechanical mode.
+Based on the mechanism we identify, we predict that the amplification presented here has the potential to amplify microwave signals with near-quantum-limited added noise, even in the presence of large thermal occupations of the mechanical resonator without cooling of the mechanical mode.
+We note that the basis for this single-tone amplification method has been identified in previous theoretical works \cite{botter2012linear, kamal2017minimal} but has not been explored experimentally.